Exploring Strength and Flexibility in Yoga: Reciprocal and Autogenic Inhibition

 Step-by-Step: How to Engage Muscles in a Seated Forward Fold

-Why These Techniques Matter
+Why These Techniques Matter in Your Practice

-Benefits of Using These Techniques
+Benefits of Implementing These Techniques

 Tips for Practicing Smarter